Little Girl Braiding a Rug

 And I still have the leftover cloth rug braids too, all 54 years later.

-So I decided to pull them all together for today’s blog post, dedicated to all the mothers who braided and taught their daughters how to braid their own rugs.
+So, I decided to pull them all together for today’s blog post as a Mother’s Day reflection for all of you who have braided rugs and taught your daughters how to braid their own rugs.

 Have you ever made your own braided rugs?